 What is the Purpose of MIPS and How Does it Work?

-According to the Department of Health and Human Services (HHS), the Centers for Medicare and Medicaid Services (CMS) “is required by law to implement a quality payment incentive program,” which is currently known as the Quality Payment Program.
-MIPS, along with Advanced Alternative Payment Models (APMs), are the two systems that the CMS uses to measure and reward clinician performance in this program.
+According to the Department of Health and Human Services (HHS), CMS “is required by law to implement a quality payment incentive program” which is currently known as the Quality Payment Program.
+As previously noted, MIPS, along with APM, are the two systems that the CMS uses to measure and reward clinician performance in this program.

 MIPS Quality Measures